-Many federal employees enjoy talking about retiring before age 65, but the fact is that many of them are working past age 65.
+Federal employees enjoy talking about retiring before age 65, but the fact is that many of them are working past age 65.
 They are not alone.
-According to the Bureau of Labor Statistics, 18.8 percent of Americans age 65 and older reported being employed.
-The number has increased steadily since 2000 and in 2017 represented nearly nine million people.
-Federal employees are included in this nine million group.

 Social Security represents an important part of every federal employee’s future retirement income, especially those employees who are covered by the Federal Employees Retirement System (FERS).
 But even for those employees covered by the Civil Service Retirement System (CSRS) (who do not pay into Social Security while working under CSRS) Social Security benefits can be an important part of their retirement.
-This is because a minimum of monthly Social Security retirement monthly benefits can be sufficient to pay most, if not all, of the monthly Medicare Part B premium.
+This is because even a minimum monthly Social Security retirement monthly benefit can be sufficient to pay most, if not all, of a CSRS annuitant’s monthly Medicare Part B premium.

 Having a Social Security Claiming Strategy

-In general, the longer a person works and the more he or she earns, the more he or she will receive in retirement benefits from Social Security.
-It therefore makes sense for working individuals to wait until at least their full retirement age (FRA) before starting to receive their Social Security retirement benefits.
+In general, the longer a person works and the more he or she earns while paying into Social Security, the more he or she will receive in Social Security retirement benefits.
+As will be explained and illustrated below, it therefore makes sense for many individuals to wait until at least their full retirement age (FRA) before starting to receive their Social Security retirement benefits.
 An individual’s FRA depends on the person’s birth year, as summarized in the following table:

 Important Consideration: The “Earnings” Test for Employees Between Age 62 and the Year They Become FRA

 There is another important consideration, namely the “earnings” test, for those individuals younger than FRA in 2019 (those individuals born in 1954 through 1957) receiving Social Security benefits and who continue to work.